quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 ### 📊 SQL Analysis & Findings

 #### 1. What are the top 10 best-selling product categories?
 This query identifies which product categories generate the most orders, helping the business focus marketing and inventory efforts.

-**Finding:**

 ```sql
 SELECT